tetsuromorimura/reinforce-joey/README.md

   * baseline:
     * False: no baseline
     * average_reward_baseline: subtract a running average of all previous BLEUs from the rewards
+    * learned_reward_baseline: train a regression network to estimate BLEUs (usually worse than average bl., currently only on the learned_reward branch)
 * MRT:
   * add_gold: add gold/reference to sample space
   * samples: number of samples